qiskit-community/qiskit-aqt-provider/README.md

 ```

 You can then use that backend like you would use any other qiskit backend.
 For
-example, running a bell state:
+example, running a Bell state:

 ```python
 from qiskit import QuantumCircuit, transpile